Dynamic Modeling and Control of Multi-Stack Alkaline Water Electrolysis Systems with Shared Gas Separators and Lye Circulation:Industrial Data-Based Validation and Simulation: Controller Design

 \subsubsection{Reduced-Order Approximation of the HTO Accumulation Process}

 As discussed in Section \ref{sec:hto}, the process of HTO accumulation takes three stages.
-The time constants for the anode half-cell and liquid phase of the separator are on the orders of seconds and minutes, while the gas-phase time constant ranges to tens of minutes.
-Thus, we can focus solely on the gas phase and adopt a first-order model to approximate the entire process:
+The time constants for the anode half-cell and liquid phase of the separator are on the order of seconds and minutes, while the gas-phase time constant ranges to tens of minutes.
+Thus, we can focus solely on the gas phase and adopt a first-order model:

 Replacing (\ref{eq:Nbalance}) with (\ref{eq:htosimple}), the order of the model is reduced from $N$+2 to 1, improving both computational efficiency and numerical stability.
 Additionally, the molar quantity of HTO impurities in the half-cells and liquid phase, $ n^{\text{H}_2,\text{an}}_i$ and $n^{\text{H}_2,\text{sep}}_\text{liq}$, cannot be measured.
 After simplification, these variables are omitted, with the remaining $n^{\text{H}_2,\text{sep}}_\text{gas}$ easily measurable, thereby eliminating the need for a state estimator.